nesar/CovMat_CosmoLike_clustercount/README.md

 The implementation follows the exact mathematical formulation from Krause & Eifler (2016):
 - Uses identical cosmological parameters (Table 1)
 - Implements the same redshift and richness binning scheme
-- Follows equation A14 exactly for the covariance calculation
+- Follows covariance equation (line 765-767) exactly for the covariance calculation
 - Produces realistic cluster counts for an LSST-like survey

+**IMPORTANT**: See `CORRECTIONS_DOCUMENTATION.md` for detailed verification report including:
+- Line-by-line comparison of code vs. paper equations
+- Documentation of all corrections made
+- Mathematical derivations showing equivalence to paper
+- Impact analysis and verification steps

 ## References